FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

-\paragraph{Can \ourmethod Discard FL?} Self-generation effectively augments local data volume, enhancing local training performance.
-Can we solely rely on local data without resorting to Federated Learning (FL)?
-To address this question, we conduct experiments implementing self-generation without FL (denoted as \locit+SA).
-The outcomes in Table~\ref{tab: fed_impact} reveal that while \locit+SA significantly enhances local instruction tuning performance, the synthesized data remains inadequate and lags behind \fedit and \ourmethod.
+\paragraph{Can \ourmethod Discard FL?} Synthetic data generation shows the effectiveness of local dataset expansion.
+This raises the question of whether we can solely rely on local data without resorting to FL.
+To address this question, we conduct experiments implementing local instruction tuning (\locit) and local self-generation without FL (\locit+SG) on \alpacare.
+The outcomes in Fig.~\ref{fig: connect} (b) reveal that while \locit+SG significantly enhances local instruction tuning performance, the synthesized data remains inadequate and lags behind \fedavg and \ourmethod.
 This result underscores that FL is still indispensable for data-scarce and privacy-sensitive downstream tasks.

-Furthermore, we visually represent the data diversity of synthetic client instructions under FL and Local settings in Fig~\ref{}.
-Notably, FL+SA yields a more diverse instruction dataset than Local+SA.
-Prior research~\cite{wang2022self,li2023quantity,zhang2023alpacare} has shown the pivotal role of data diversity in instruction tuning.
-In light of this, we posit that \ourmethod is better suited for privacy-sensitive federated scenarios, especially in contexts with limited local instruction data diversity.

-\paragraph{Impact of Data Heterogeneity.} We examine the impact of various non-IID data distributions on our method.
-We utilize \fedit as the baseline, and the experimental findings are depicted in Fig.\ref{fig: noniid}.
-We find that the FL performance gradually degrades as the degree of non-IID increases.
-However, \ourmethod consistently outperforms \fedit across different non-IID data distributions, underscoring its superior robustness in the non-IID FL setting.